kellertobias/servobill/README.md

 We feature a simple, easy-to-use interface for creating and managing invoices.
 You can create an invoice, generate a PDF from it and send it to your client, and get paid all in one place.
 You can also manage your expenses and build simple reports to see how your business is doing and of course for tax purposes.

-- Modern and simple UI
+- Modern and simple UI (in-place editing, mobile friendly)
-- Create and manage invoices
+- Create and manage invoices/ offers & send them to clients via PDF
-- Generate PDFs from invoices
-- Send invoices to clients
-- Manage expenses with attachments and expenses categories
+- Manage expenses with attachments and expenses categories & automatically create expenses when e.g. adding travel to an invoice
+- Generate reports with all income & expenses in JSON & CSV format
-- Automatically create expenses when e.g. adding travel to an invoice
+- Customizable - from templates to invoice number formats
-- Simple reports
-- Manage clients & products
-- Developer Experience:
-    - Dependencies in Docker Compose for local development
-    - Modern decorator based codebase
-    - Dependency Injection
-    - Event driven Design
-    - OpenTelemetry Support for Traces & Logs
-    - Automatic API Type generation
-    - Automatic adding of new endpoints to infrastructure definition
-    - CQRS (Bus implemented and some commands present)
-    - Entity based approach (vs. database centric)
-    - JWT based authentication workflow with refresh tokens
+- Modern Software Architecture: Modern Decorator based Typescript codebase, Serverless, Repository & Adapter Pattern for multiple database types, Folder based API structure (like NextJS), React/ NextJS based frontend, GraphQL based API, JWT based authentication workflow with refresh tokens and more.

 <img src="/docs/screenshot-1.jpeg" alt="Servobill" width="200"/> <img src="/docs/screenshot-2.jpeg" alt="Servobill" width="200"/> <img src="/docs/screenshot-3.jpeg" alt="Servobill" width="200"/> <img src="/docs/screenshot-4.jpeg" alt="Servobill" width="200"/>